Ludocmy/TicTacToe/README.md

+# Tic Tac Toe Game in React App

+I coded this simple Tic Tac Toe game to get familiar with react and start coding small projects.
+It is very simple to use, it will open up as a local host in your browser and then upon the first click in one of the boxes it will put an X and switch the current player to O. This repeats until one of the winning patterns (conditions) is satisfied therefore stopping the game and announcing the winner in a message.
+Finally, the board will reset.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: